karlstratos/FActScore/README.md

 Evaluate the Alpaca-65B responses.
 Need to generate atomic facts as well as running the factscore evaluator (both by gpt-3.5-turbo-instruct).
 Alpaca-65B responds to 500 out of 500 topics.

 For atomic fact generation, need to consume 2 million input tokens corresponding to in-context examples and the biography.
-Estimated cost $3, but this doesn't include output tokens so it'll be more like $6, I think.

 For factscore evaluation, need to consume 8.1 million input tokens corresponding to atomic facts with contexts.
-Estimated cost $13.
-So the total cost is around $20.
+The total cost ended up around $4.

 The whole thing takes a few hours (OpenAI willing).